goualard-f/MicroFloatingPoints.jl/docs/src/developer.md

 ```@meta
 DocTestSetup = quote
-    using MicroFloatingPoints, Random, MFPPlot, MFPRandom
+	using Random
+    using MicroFloatingPoints
+	using MicroFloatingPoints.MFPPlot, MicroFloatingPoints.MFPRandom
 end
 CurrentModule = MicroFloatingPoints
 ```